niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig3-7">Figure 3-7: High-level view of the NIEM metamodel</a></figcaption>
 </figure>

 - A *property* is a concept, idea, or thing.
-It often appears as a field in a [message](#def) and can contain subfields (for objects / object properties) or a value (for literals / data properties).
-Properties define semantics.
+It defines a field that may appear in a [message](#def) and can contain subfields (for objects / object properties) or a value (for literals / data properties).
+For example, in [figure 3-4](#fig3-4), `req:RequestedItem` and `nc:ItemName` are names of properties. `req:RequestedItem` is an object property for the requested item; `nc:ItemName` is a data property for the name of the item.
+The meaning of these properties is captured in the documentation text.

-- A *datatype* defines the allowed values of a corresponding atomic *literal value* in a [message](#def).
-Types define structures

-- A *class* defines the content of a corresponding *object* (or *resource*) in a [message](#def).
+- A *class* defines the properties that may appear in the content of a corresponding *object* in a [message](#def).
 A class has one or more *properties*.
-An *object property* defines a subject-predicate-value relationship between an object and another object.
+An *object property* in a class defines a subject-property-value relationship between two objectst.
 A *data property* defines a relationship between an object and a literal value.
+In [figure 3-4](#fig3-4), `nc:ItemType` is the name of a class.

+- A *datatype* defines the allowed values of a corresponding atomic *literal value* in a [message](#def).
+In [figure 3-4](#fig3-4), `nc:TextType` is the name of a datatype.

+- Classes and datatypes are the two kinds of *type* in the metamodel.
+For historical reasons, the name of every class and datatype in the NIEM model ends in "Type".
+This is why the high-level view of the metamodel includes the abstract Type UML class.

+- Classes, datatypes, and properties are the three kinds of metamodel *component*.
+(All of the common properties of classes and datatypes are defined here, which is why Type is not needed in the detailed metamodel diagram in [section 4](#4-data-models-in-niem).)

 - A *namespace* is a collection of uniquely-named components defined by an authority.
+(See [section 3.6](#36-namespaces))

+- A *model* is a collection of components (organized into namespaces) and their relationships.

 [Figure 3-8](#fig3-8) below illustrates the relationships among metamodel components, NIEM model components, and the corresponding [message](#def) objects and values.

 <figure class="image">
   <a name="fig3-3"/></a>
   <img src="images/msg+meta.png" style="zoom:100%"/>
-  <figcaption><a name="fig3-8">Figure 3-8: Message object and metamodel components</a></figcaption>
+  <figcaption><a name="fig3-8">Figure 3-8: Message, message model, and metamodel relationships</a></figcaption>
 </figure>

 A NIEM [message](#def) contains properties which are based on objects or literal values.
-These are specified by the Class, Property, and Datatype objects in a NIEM data model, which defines the content of a conforming [message](#def) and the meaning of that content.
-In [figure 3-8](#fig3-8), the name object is defined by the `nc:PersonNameType` Class object; the literal value is defined by the `xs:string` Datatype object, and the property relationship between the two is defined by the `nc:PersonFullName` DataProperty object.
+These are specified by the Class, Property, and Datatype objects in a NIEM message model, which defines the content of a conforming [message](#def) and the meaning of that content.
+In [figure 3-8](#fig3-8), the item object is defined by the `nc:ItemType` Class object; the literal value is defined by the `xs:string` Datatype object, and the property relationship between the two is defined by the `nc:ItemName` DataProperty object.

 ## 3.5 NIEM model representations: XSD and CMF

 The abstract metamodel has two concrete representations:  NIEM XSD and NIEM CMF.
 These are equivalent representations and may be converted from one to the other without loss.

-Every version of NIEM uses a profile of XML Schema (XSD) as a NIEM model representation.
+Every version of NIEM has used a profile of XML Schema (XSD) as a NIEM model representation.
 In XSD, a NIEM model is represented as a schema assembled from a collection of schema documents.
 Every aspect of the metamodel is represented in some way by a schema component.

 XSD as a model representation directly supports conformance testing of NIEM XML messages through schema validation.
 However, JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
 Nor do they want to read XSD specifications of message content.

 NIEM 6 introduces the Common Model Format (CMF), a NIEM model representation intended to support all developers.
-CMF is itself a NIEM-based [message type](#def), the result of applying the NIEM framework to the information requirements in the metamodel.
-A CMF message represents a NIEM data model, which is an instance of the NIEM metamodel.
+CMF is itself a NIEM-based [message specification](#def).
+CMF is the result of applying the NIEM framework to the information requirements in the metamodel.
 CMF is a technology-neutral model representation, because:

-* A CMF model that specifies a [message type](#def) also specifies the corresponding XML and JSON [message format](#def)s.

 * A CMF model can be transformed into XSD for validation of XML messages, and into JSON Schema for validation of JSON messages.

 * A CMF model can itself be represented in XML or JSON, according to developer preference.

 [Section 4](#4-data-models-in-niem) defines the mappings between the metamodel, NIEM XSD, and CMF.

+> While NIEM uses JSON Schema to validate JSON messages, there is no JSON Schema representation of the metamodel, because it does not have every necessary feature.

 ## 3.6 Namespaces